tableflip/react-data-dam/README.md

 Type: `PropTypes.func`

-Called each time the dam data changes.
-When this function returns `true` the dam data will be released.
-It is passed 2 parameters:
+Called each time the held back data changes.
+When this function returns `true` the held back data will be released.
+It is passed 3 parameters:

 * `data` - the cached data since the last release or initial mount
 * `diff` - the difference between the passed data and the data that is being held back
+* `nextData` - the data that is being held back

 ---